kzi-nastava/course-project-tim-15/README.md

 - Model classes describe tables in database.
 They are mainly used to transfer data troughout application.
 - Repository classes contain functions that communicate with the database.
 - Handler methods names should not contain _
-- Loaf form and on form closing should be renamed to ClosingForm & LoadForm for easier code reading.
+- Load form and on form closing should be renamed to ClosingForm & LoadForm for easier code reading.

 Test with:
 - Doctor mail: strale@mail.com / pass: strale